pkosciak/workspace/readme.md

 Recreate traefik container

+Add hostname to C:\Windows\System32\drivers\etc\hosts file 127.0.0.1 newproject1.test

 ## Recreate container

-In case you need to make changes in containers, you can run this command afterwards:
+In case you need to make changes in containers, you can run this command afterward:

 ```
 docker-compose up -d --build --force-recreate
 ```

 ## New project
+Repeat step 4, including these changes:
-generate new .pem files including your new project name and clone them into traefik/certs - do this for each new project command will now look like this:
+Generate new .pem files including your new project name and clone them into traefik/certs - do this for each new project command will now look like this:
 ```
 mkcert -cert-file certs/local-cert.pem -key-file certs/local-key.pem^